Back to Portfolio

 Key Customers

-3. Various oil & gas / industrial - Microgrids, gas processing, utility resiliency
+3. Various industrial -- Microgrids, gas processing, utility resiliency.
+Smaller but diversifying.

 Risk Register